Ready-to-Learn: 2015–2020

-2020 and beyond
+2020–2025

-Entering the 2020s, PBS has expressed its interest in focusing curriculum goals towards critical thinking, collaboration, functional literacy, and world of work knowledge and skills.
-The network also plans on expanding both its RTL television lineup as well as creating new short form video content and podcast episodes.
-Due to the impact of the pandemic, PBS also hopes to further support integrative learning that values at-home, community, and virtual learning.
+Entering the 2020s, PBS expressed its interest in focusing curriculum goals towards critical thinking, collaboration, functional literacy, and world of work knowledge and skills.
+The network also planned on expanding both its RTL television lineup as well as creating new short form video content and podcast episodes.
+Due to the impact of the COVID-19 pandemic, PBS also hoped to further support integrative learning that values at-home, community, and virtual learning.
+By then, new shows produced under the initiative also included Lyla in the Loop and Work It Out Wombats!.

+On May 6, 2025, the RTL grants were abruptly terminated by the U.S. government, as part of an executive order by the second Trump administration to cease any federal funding to PBS and NPR.
+The Department of Education stated that the grants promoted the production of programming containing "divisive ideologies and woke propaganda" that were not aligned with the priorities of the Trump administration.

+PBS has stated that they will work with Congress and the administration to preserve funding for the program, according to PBS.

 Reception

 Critical reception

-An article in the journal ScienceDirect in 2020 found that Ready-To-Learn programs boosted kids’ reading skills.
+A journal article in 2020 found that Ready-To-Learn programs boosted kids’ reading skills.
 Kids from low-income backgrounds were also seen making the greatest improvement.
 Cord Cutters News described PBS Kids Ready-To-Learn programs as ones that offer "great educational features and learning resources."
 Dana Anderson of Common Sense Media described the PBS Kids website to have a high educational value.
 She wrote, "Kids can practice a large variety of topics from letters, numbers, and logic to how to identify and talk about feelings."

 Other networks' response

-Partly due to the positive response and impact of Ready-To-Learn, in 1994 Nickelodeon invested $60 million and six hours a day in Nick Jr. The channel within Nickelodeon would serve as a provider of educational programming for preschoolers.
+Partly due to the positive response and impact of Ready-To-Learn, in 1994 Nickelodeon invested $60 million and six hours a day in Nick Jr., a channel within Nickelodeon providing educational programming for preschoolers.

 Impact

-Through RTL, PBS stations have been able to work with local partners to provide research-driven content to low-income communities that support children's skill development.
+Through RTL, PBS stations worked with local partners to provide research-driven content to low-income communities, supporting children's skill development.

 Learning Neighborhoods

-Led by PBS stations and local contributors, Learning Neighborhoods are a model of community engagement that empower children's learning and foster caring environments.
-The main goal of Learning Neighborhoods is to expand the efforts of the RTL initiative into local communities across the country by providing access to learning resources.
-In 2019, new Learning Neighborhoods provided enhanced learning resources to communities in Pittsburgh PA, Austin TX, Detroit MI, New York NY, Madison WI, Anchorage AK, Las Vegas NV, Los Angeles CA, Birmingham AL, Tallahassee FL, Lexington KY, and Owings Mills MD.
+Led by PBS stations and local contributors, Learning Neighborhoods was a model of community engagement that aimed to empower children's learning and foster caring environments.
+The main goal of the project was to expand the RTL initiative into local communities across the country, providing access to learning resources.
+In 2019, new Learning Neighborhoods provided enhanced learning resources to communities in Pittsburgh, Austin, Detroit, New York City, Madison, Anchorage, Las Vegas, Los Angeles, Birmingham, Tallahassee, Lexington, and Owings Mills.